What Is The Definition Of Real Gdp

 Q3: Can Real GDP be negative?

 A3: Yes, real GDP can be negative.
 This indicates a contraction in economic output, often referred to as a recession.
-Two consecutive quarters of negative real GDP growth are frequently used as a rule of thumb to define a recession, though this isn't a strict definition.
+Two consecutive quarters of negative real GDP growth are frequently used as a rule of thumb to define a recession, though this isn't a strict definition And that's really what it comes down to..

 Q4: What are some alternative measures of economic well-being?